Latest updates

 Remediation and management

-The aim of remediation is to minimise PFAS leaving the base by focusing on the remediation and management of the source areas.
+The aim of remediation is to minimise PFAS leaving the base by focusing on remediation and management of the source areas.
 Over time this will contribute to the reduction of PFAS in the management area.
 Defence has a PFAS Management Area Plan for RAAF Base Richmond setting out the proposed remedial works and other management actions to manage potential risks presented by PFAS.

 Soil remediation